NASW 70th Anniversary Member Album

 NASW 70th Anniversary Album Ad (960 x 400 px)

-NASW will celebrate its 70th anniversary in October 2025 with a commemorative album and recorded story archive showcasing our members and the association’s history.
+NASW celebrates its 70th anniversary in 2025 with a commemorative album and recorded story archive showcasing our members and the association’s history.
 Our long-time partner, Publishing Concepts Inc. (PCI), is helping us create the album.
 They collected your stories by reaching out to members (via postcards and emails) inviting them to update their NASW member information and to say a few words about their social work history and career for the anniversary project.

 • Your up-to-date member information helps NASW and your chapter advocate more effectively on your behalf at the national, state, and local levels.
 It also helps us communicate and meet your professional needs better.